tybiswal/bdaycards/README.md

 # bdaycards
-<h1> A compiled puzzle pieces of code to make a birthday card for the dear ones</h1>
+A compiled puzzle pieces of code to make a birthday card for the dear ones